-Rubell Family Collection/Contemporary Arts Foundation Announces Move in 2018 to New 100,000-square-foot Museum designed by Selldorf Architects on 2.5-acre campus in Miami’s Allapattah District
+Rubell Family Collection/Contemporary Arts Foundation Announces Move to New 100,000-square-foot Museum designed by Selldorf Architects on 2.5-acre campus in Miami’s Allapattah District

 The Foundation’s move is motivated by the desire to exhibit a greater proportion of the collection and expand the Collection's programming.
 Juan Valadez, Director of the Rubell Family Collection, stated, “The new museum will allow us to concurrently present four thematic exhibitions which will highlight historical works from the Collection as well as the Collection’s most recent acquisitions.
 In the new museum we will also greatly expand our education, research and studio residency programs.”
 The new museum will include 40 exhibition galleries, a research library, lecture hall, event space, visible storage facility and sculpture garden with plants native to South Florida, plus a restaurant from one of Miami's most significant food pioneers.